mahfuz-raihan/sql/README.md

 WHERE CustomerName LIKE '_r%';
 ```
 ### SQL IN operator
-Syntax:
+- Syntax:
 ```sql
 select column_name(s)
 from table_name
 where column_name IN (value1, value2, ........);
 ```
+another is :
 ```sql
 select column_name(s)
 from table_name
 where column_name in (select statement);
 ```
-example: The following SQL statement selects all customers that are located in "Germany", "France" or "UK":-
+- example: The following SQL statement selects all customers that are located in "Germany", "France" or "UK":-
 ```sql
 select * from Customers
 where Country in ('Germany', 'France','UK');
 ```
-example:
+- example:
 ```
 select * from Customers
 where Country in (select Country from Suppliers) and City like '%sa%' order by Country asc;
 ```
 ### SQL BETWEEN Operator
-Syntax:
+- Syntax:
 ```sql
 select column_name(s)
 from table_name
 where column_name between value1 and value2;
 ```
-example:
+- example:
 ```sql
 select * from Products
 where Price not between 10 and 40;
 ```
-example: text between
+- example: text between
 ```sql
 select * from Products
 where ProductName between 'Carnarvon Tigers' and 'Mozzarella di Giovanni' order by ProductName;
 ```
 ### SQL Aliases
-Syntax:
+- Syntax:
 ```sql
 select column_name as alias_name
 from table_name;
 ```
-another is
+- another is
 ```sql
 select column_name
 from table_name as alias_name;
 ```
-example:
+- example:
 ```sql
 select CustomerID as ID, CustomerName as [Contact Person], CONCAT(Address,', ',PostalCode,' ',City,', ',Country) as Address from Customers;
 ```